nlee0212/RankingGlider/README.txt

 Traces created with the champsim_tracer.so are 64 bytes per instruction, but they generally compress down to 2-10 bytes per instruction using gzip.
 ChampSim takes a gzip file as input with -traces argument.

+# From Na Yeon (small notes)

+InitReplacementState(), GetVictimInSet(), UpdateReplacementState(), PrintStats_Heartbeat(), PrintStats() are all default functions.

+In the LRU example, lru[LLC_SETS][LLC_WAYS] is used for keeping track of 'how recent' the 'way' is.
+Here, 'sets' and 'ways' are used.
+Sets refer to sampled sets, and way in the UpdateReplacementState function parameter refer to 'way' that is chosen when cache hit (refer to n-way cache)

+Hawkeye seems to be based on the SRRIP example.
+It uses Re-Reference Interval Prediction (RRIP), and utilizes 'maxRRPV'.